First detection of X-ray polarization from the long-period X-ray pulsar 4U 1954+319: Conclusions

 \section{Conclusions}

-In this work we have presented the first X-ray polarimetric study of the red supergiant X-ray pulsar \src\ with \ixpe.
-Our main results can be summarized as follows:
+In this work, we present the first X-ray polarimetric study of the red supergiant XRP \src\ with \ixpe.
+Our main results can be summarized as follows.

 \begin{enumerate} \item The \ixpe observation confirms the presence of very slow coherent pulsations with a spin period of $P_{\rm spin}=5.49\pm0.05$~h.
-The 2--8~keV pulse profile has two maxima with multiple sub-peaks and exhibits a PF of $55\pm1$\%.
+The 2--8~keV pulse profile has two maxima with multiple subpeaks and exhibits a PF of $55\pm1$\%.